illusivegit/Opentelemetry_Observability_Lab/README.md

 ### 🔄 Deployed via CI/CD Pipeline

-Automated deployment through **containerized Jenkins** with Docker agents, SSH-based deployment, and HashiCorp Vault for secrets management.
+Automated deployment through **containerized Jenkins** with Docker agents and SSH-based deployment.
+Secrets are managed manually in this iteration; prior builds used HashiCorp Vault and that integration returns in a later phase.

 **Pipeline Features:**
 - Git-based source control